-Perhaps less obvious correlations to oppression or violence are the ideas of corporate citizenship, corporate welfare and tax breaks for the wealthy or poor, and staggering income inequities.
+Other topics that can produce distress and anxiety symptoms (and are also at their roots about power and control) are the ideas of corporate citizenship, corporate welfare and tax breaks for the wealthy or poor, and staggering income inequities.
 Climate change, regulation of business, pollution, destroying the natural environment in order to pursue business, causing extinctions of flora and fauna, these are all linked to differing perceptions of what constitutes oppression and violence.

 Symptoms of PTSD #2: Avoidance and numbing